The NEPA Draft EIS comment period is now closed. The comment period was from

 Millennium Bulk Terminals-Longview NEPA and SEPA Environmental Impact Statements

-Cowlitz County and the Washington State Department of Ecology are co-lead agencies preparing an EIS under the State Environmental Policy Act.
+Cowlitz County and the Washington State Department of Ecology are co-lead agencies preparing an EIS under the State Environmental Policy Act (SEPA).
+The comment period on the SEPA Draft Environmental Impact Statement (EIS) is now closed.
+The anticipated release date for the SEPA Final EIS is mid-2017.

 Health Impact Assessment